 For Blueprint practices using the DocSite registry, VHCURES data also were linked to clinical data.
 This linkage was accomplished using fields available in both data sets (i.e., ZIP code of residence, first name, last name, date of birth, and gender).
-Approximately 83 of VHCURES members were matched to the clinical database.
+Approximately 83% of DocSite IDs were able to be matched to a VHCURES member.
 (Note that out-of-state residents and uninsured residents could not be linked between the two data sets).
-The linked data was used to calculate those measures that required both claims data and clinical outcomes data, such as HbA1c control for patients with diabetes or blood pressure control for patients with hypertension.
+The linked data was used to calculate those measures that required both claims data and clinical outcomes data, such as

-&lt;sup>1 HEDIS® is a registered trademark of the National Committee for Quality Assurance (NCQA).
+1 HEDIS[®] is a registered trademark of the National Committee for Quality Assurance (NCQA).